jqnn/tasca/README.md

 ## 🇬🇧 | Englisch

-Tasca is a tool for creating and completing templates.
+tasca is a tool for creating and completing templates.
 Users can create their own templates with defined steps, which must then be completed one by one.
 This is perfect for tasks like setting up PCs, performing maintenance processes, or managing recurring tasks.